Authentication in Nuxt app Part 3

-To follow this post you should first read Authentication in Nuxt part one.
+To follow this post, you should first read Authentication in Nuxt, Part One and Authentication in Nuxt, Part Two.

 // middleware/authenticator.js